Skip to content

 Installation of plumbing for ice makers is a multi-step process.
 Listed below are the steps that are generally followed in an installation procedure for residential ice makers:

-– Unplug the refrigerator (with inbuilt ice maker) and pull it away from the wall.
+• Unplug the refrigerator (with the inbuilt ice maker) and pull it away from the wall.

-– Move the refrigerator back in its place, plug it in, and you’re good to go.
+• Move the refrigerator back into its place, plug it in, and check for leaks or issues.

 Plumbing for Ice Makers – Call a Professional